Omer0191/dds_analysis/docs/source/content/demoFLMR.rst

     # path of input data folder
     IN_FOLDER='../../data/fl_mr/in_data/'

-    #Path of mutation blocks and block summarys file exported by bpb3 package
+    #Path of mutation blocks and block summary file exported by bpb3 package
     IN_BLOCKS=${IN_FOLDER}'/bpb3_demo7_mr_enhancers/out/mussd_blocks/'
     IN_BLOCK_SUMMARY='blocks_summary.tsv'